RadiantSecurityForces/radbot/README.md

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE). **You are not allowed to modify this source code**, This is a repository made for the developers to work together, If this repository is made public anyway, They shouldn't be able to modify the repository, This is an individual Project.
+This project is licensed under the - MIT License will be added as the project is finished[MIT License](LICENSE). **You are not allowed to modify this source code**, This is a repository made for the developers to work together, If this repository is made public anyway, They shouldn't be able to modify the repository, This is an individual Project.

 ---